OneArgo/ArgoVocabs/README.md

 The ADMT action has in general a wider scope than the sub-AVTT actions and can enclose more than vocabulary related sub-actions.
 Once the AVTT sub-actions are completed, the AVTT chair(s) report(s) within the _OneArgo/ADMT_ action the completion of them.

-# The importance of label
+### II.c - The importance of label
 * Label are used for proper management of tickets and filtering for review, action follow-up, etc.
 * Each ticket should be flagged with the appropriate label for good management and labeling evolves as discussion progress.
 * Each label has a short description of its meaning.
 * While everyone should label ticket, it is part of the responsibilities of the co-chair of the AVTT to regularly review and update ticket labeling.

-# Standard process for releasing vocab, documentation and checker
+## III - Standard process for releasing vocab, documentation and checker
 * The update and release of the new collection is made "on the fly", following ticket requirements.
 * When a new vocabulary collection is created, the documentation is updated accordingly (at the very least to indicate the new collection url).
 * When a new metadata field is created, it is good practice to first make this new metadata field optionnal.
 It should remain optionnal during a transition phase, which can usually last from 1 to 3 years, allowing the time necessary for DACs to perform the associated updates in their processing chain.
 Then, the field can be switched to mandatory and the _Format_version_ number is increased.
 * The release of new version of the documentation is made regularly (no formal schedule).
 New version documentation must be advertised through the *argo-dm@groups.wmo.int* mailing list.
 * Once the documentation is released, the checker is updated.
 New version of the file checker must be advertised through the *argo-dm@groups.wmo.int* mailing list.

-# A few information on NVS updates
+## IV - A few information on NVS updates
-## Necessary inputs to request the creation of a new collection to NOC/BODC
+### IV.a - Necessary inputs to request the creation of a new collection to NOC/BODC
 The Vocab editors do not have the right to create new collections.
 This is only granted to NOC/BODC.
 This is to avoid duplication of similar collections when something already in place may be suitable for the purpose.
 Thus, to create a new collection, a request must be sent to NOC/BODC (Dani).
 This request must contain the following information:
  - Governance: who is the editor in charge of the table update